uwlib-cams/MARC2RDA/Working Documents/transformationCode/README.md

 ### Dependencies
 - Java
   - Windows: [download Java](https://www.java.com/en/download/) and ensure PATH is set up correctly
+    - To check if PATH is set up correctly:
+    - Open the command prompt
+    - Type: java -version
+    - If the system responds with the Java version, then PATH is set up correctly
   - WSL: `$ sudo apt install openjdk-11-jre-headless`
+  - Note: if you are using a command prompt window through Anaconda, you may need to temporarily add Java to your PATH with the following code:
+    - set `PATH=<Path to java that ends in \bin>;%PATH%`
+    - Example: set PATH=C:\Program Files\Java\jre1.8.0_441\bin;%PATH
 - Saxon processor from [Saxonica](https://www.saxonica.com/welcome/welcome.xml)
   - For further documentation: [Getting started with SaxonJ](https://www.saxonica.com/html/documentation11/about/gettingstarted/gettingstartedjava.html)
   - The free Saxon-HE (Home Edition) is available for download from GitHub - see Saxonica/[Saxon-HE](https://github.com/Saxonica/Saxon-HE/) > [releases](https://github.com/Saxonica/Saxon-HE/releases)